christianThardy/christianThardy.github.io/tom-interpretability.md

 You run the model twice—once with a *clean* input (original) that produces the correct answer, and once with a *corrupted* input (counterfactual) that doesn’t.
 The trick is that during the corrupted run, you intervene by patching in an activation from the clean run at a specific point in the network.
 Basically, you replace the corrupted activation at a certain layer and position with the corresponding clean activation and then let the model continue its computation.
 The key insight here is that you can measure how much this patch shifts the output toward the correct answer, we can then assess the importance of that particular activation.

 By iterating over lots of different activations, you can map out which ones matter.
 If patching a certain activation makes a big difference in pushing the model toward the right answer, it tells us that activation is important for the task.
-In other words, activation patching functions as a denoising algorithm, contrasting with the noising approaches we've previously focused on.
+In other words, activation patching functions as a denoising algorithm.
 In this approach, we run the model on a corrupted input then introduce the clean input by patching in activations from the clean run.
 The flip side is noising, where we start with a clean input and patch in activations from the corrupted run, effectively adding noise.

 With noising, just because performance drops when you ablate a component doesn’t automatically mean it was necessary for the task.
-For example, if you ablate layer 0 in Gemma-2-2B, performance gets much worse across a bunch of tasks, but that doesn’t mean layer 0 is specifically crucial for the ToM task.
-In fact, it seems to function more like an extended embedding layer—useful for processing tokens but isn’t doing anything specific to ToM.
-We’ll dig deeper into this later, but the key point is that noising can lead to some ambiguous results, while denoising tends to give clearer answers.
+For example, if you ablate layer 0 in Gemma-2-2B, performance gets much worse across a bunch of tasks, but that doesn’t mean layer 0 is specifically crucial for the ToM task, it seems to function more like an extended embedding layer which is useful for processing tokens but isn’t doing anything specific to ToM.
+The key point is that noising can lead to some ambiguous results, while denoising tends to give clearer answers.

-The ability to localize computations like this is a huge, if the model’s computations are spread out all over the place, it’s going to be much harder to form a clean, understandable story of what’s going on.
+The ability to localize computations like this is huge, if the model’s computations are spread out all over the place, it’s going to be much harder to form a clean, understandable story of what’s going on.
 But if we can pinpoint exactly which parts of the model matter, we can zoom in, figure out what they’re representing, how they’re connected, and ultimately have another useful tool that we can use to reverse-engineer the circuit responsible for the observed behavior.

 <br/>